 About Me

-I am a people manager, web developer, author, teacher, book editor, and musician.
+I am a technical content expert, people manager, web developer, author, teacher, book editor, and musician.
 I develop people, content, and code.

-I am the author of several books, including Build Websites With Hugo, Small, Sharp Software Tools, Exercises for Programmers, tmux 2: Productive Mouse-Free Development, and several others for The Pragmatic Bookshelf.
+I am the author of several books, including tmux 3: Productive Mouse-Free Development, Build Websites With Hugo, Small, Sharp Software Tools, Exercises for Programmers, and several others for The Pragmatic Bookshelf.

 I have been developing web sites and web applications since 1995.
 I’ve worked as a freelance developer for small businesses and as the technical lead for two startups.
 I spent four years teaching software development in higher education.
 Through my books and in person classes, I’ve taught hundreds of people to code.

 I love to learn and I love to teach others.
-I personally believe it is every person’s obligation to do something positive for others, and I am motivated by the success of my clients and my users.
+I personally believe it’s every person’s obligation to do something positive for others, and I’m motivated by the success of my clients and my users.

 When I’m not writing books or code, I’m often working on my music.